gigatskhondia/gigala/README.md

   *  Test generalizability
 *  Revive Alpha and MCTS models
 *  Update manuals

+To keep up to date with the project please check [Gigala](https://gigala.io/) page.

 #### How to support: ####
 * Star this project